GenomicsAotearoa/metagenomics_summer_school/docs/day1/ex2_quality_filtering.md

     See [Preparing an assembly job for slurm](https://github.com/GenomicsAotearoa/metagenomics_summer_school/blob/master/materials/day1/ex3_assembly.md#preparing-an-assembly-job-for-slurm) for more information about how to submit a job via slurm.*

+!!! warning "Warning"
+    Paste or type in the following.
+Remember to update `<YOUR FOLDER>` to your own folder.

 ```bash
 #!/bin/bash -e